MartynaPlomecka/AI4Health/README.md

 # AI4Health
 ## Multiclass and Multilabel Classification problem
  set of labels - 7 different diagnoses (classes)<br />
- * 'Attention-Deficit/Hyperactivity Disorder',
+ * Attention-Deficit/Hyperactivity Disorder,
- * 'Anxiety Disorders',
+ * Anxiety Disorders,
- * 'Specific Learning Disorder',
+ * Specific Learning Disorder,
- * 'Autism Spectrum Disorder',
+ * Autism Spectrum Disorder,
- * 'Disruptive,
+ * Disruptive,
- * 'Communication Disorder',
+ * Communication Disorder,
- * 'Depressive Disorders', <br />
+ * Depressive Disorders, <br />

 ### Metrics:
 In our scripts, we provide the following metrics:
-* #### Hamming loss <br /> hamming loss value ranges from 0 to 1.
-Lesser value of hamming loss indicates a better classifier.
+* #### Hamming loss  (hamming loss value ranges from 0 to 1.
+Lesser value of hamming loss indicates a better classifier)
 * #### precision, recall and F1 score for each class <br />
 With the 3 different types of averaging:
      <br /> * micro (calculate metrics globally by counting the total true positives, false negatives and false positives)